oracle-devrel/cd3-automation-toolkit/docs/jobs-migration.md

         ![image](../images/migratejobs-1.png)

 2. Set up OCI Devops repository SSH Authentication
     - Ensure SSH authentication is configured and operational on the Customer Jenkins instance.
-For detailed instructions, refer to the [OCI Code Repository documentation](https://docs.oracle.com/en-us/iaas/Content/devops/using/ssh_auth.htm).<br>
+For detailed instructions, refer to the <a href="https://docs.oracle.com/en-us/iaas/Content/devops/using/ssh_auth.htm"><u>OCI Code Repository documentation</u></a>.<br>

         > Note - Steps to change the GIT repo are explained in next section.

 3. Ensure Availability of Ansi Color Plugin
     - Confirm the presence of the Ansi color plugin in the Customer Jenkins instance.
 This plugin is utilized in Automation Toolkit pipeline Groovy code and is necessary if not already installed.
-Plugin link: [Ansicolor Plugin](https://plugins.jenkins.io/ansicolor/)
+Plugin link: <a href="https://plugins.jenkins.io/ansicolor/"><u>Ansicolor Plugin</u></a>.

 4. Install Terraform Binary
     - Make sure the Terraform binary is installed and accessible for the Jenkins user within the Jenkins instance.
-Installation guide: [Terraform Installation](https://developer.hashicorp.com/terraform/install)
+Installation guide: <a href="https://developer.hashicorp.com/terraform/install"><u>Terraform Installation</u></a>.

 5. Update Optional Attribute Field inside Terraform Provider Block at `/cd3user/tenancies/<prefix>/terraform_files/<region><service_dir>/provider.tf`
     - Include an  attribute as highlighted below within the Terraform provider block.
 This is optional but necessary in case Terraform plan encounters an error.